The Hibbert Journal

 The Hibbert Journal was a large, quarterly magazine in softback book format, issued since 1902 by the Hibbert Trust, best described by its subtitle: A Quarterly Review of Religion, Theology and Philosophy.
 In the early years it was published by Williams and Norgate, 14 Henrietta Street, London, with the U.S. Agent being Sherman, French & Co,.
 6 Beacon Street, Boston, Mass.
 The subscription c.
-1911 was "Ten Shillings per annum, post free."
+1911 was "Ten Shillings per annum, post free".
 It ceased publication in 1968.

-Editorial Board and Key Persons associated with the Journal
+Key figures

-In its early years, The Hibbert Journal was edited by L. P. Jacks.
+The Hibbert Journal was, from October 1902 to January 1948, edited by L. P. Jacks.
+Philosopher Dawes Hicks assisted him as sub-editor from its beginnings until his death in 1941.

 A number of eminent people contributed to the production of the Journal; Knights and Lords, professors, philosophers, senior clergy and academics: